-Ashfaq Masih (33) has been in prison in Pakistan since 2017, when he was accused of blasphemy.
-He is still awaiting trial; several court hearings have been cancelled.
+Ashfaq Masih (34) has been in prison in Pakistan since 2017, when he was accused of blasphemy.
+He is still awaiting trial as his court hearings have been cancelled repeatedly.

 On 15 June 2017, Christian bicycle mechanic Ashfaq Masih from Mariam Colony in Lahore’s Green Town neighbourhood was accused of blasphemy after he was involved in a dispute with a Muslim customer over payment for repairing a bicycle.